 The double doors to the room burst open revealing a teen with dark wild hair, gleaming gray eyes.
 He was tall, taller than any of the teens present in the room.
 He had calcite colored skin and wore loose fitting jeans and a simple white shirt.

 “Ah, they all came back, alright?”
 He called out to Maria.
 “Yeah, I was just telling them about their memories” Maria replied.

 He crossed his muscled arms over his thick chest and rolled his eyes, “That was such a bitch, billions of memories between the lot of you, what a pain in the goddamn ass, collecting them all, not to mention what would’ve happened if we got caught” He said as he fell into a nearby chair.

 “What do you mean?”
 Jakob, another senior, spoke.
 Weariness in his voice.

 “giving the memories back to revived corpses is highly illegal, a class ten offense, punishable by death and the revived corpses would be destroyed” Maria said.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SpitfireeWrite a Review